January 26, 2021

 When it comes to treating health issues, there are plenty of opportunities for patients to be embarrassed.

-Whether a patient needs help finding a front-end product for a condition he considers embarrassing, or filling a prescription for a condition that he might be shy about, embarrassment can be a hurdle for many patients when seeking treatment.
-If patients are ashamed about their condition they might neglect the issue, decide to not fill their script or leave your pharmacy all together.
+Whether a patient needs help finding a front-end product for a condition he considers embarrassing or filling a prescription for a condition that she might be shy about, embarrassment can be a hurdle for many patients when seeking treatment.
+If patients are ashamed about their condition they might neglect the issue, decide to not fill their script, or leave your pharmacy altogether.

 Don’t risk losing patients to embarrassment.
-Here are five things you can do help patients who are embarrassed.
+Here are nine things you can do to help patients who are embarrassed.

 Put patients at ease by designating a private consultation area in your store.
 Make this an area where patients can discuss potentially embarrassing conditions or uncomfortable questions with you.